TrailerNAS/TrailerNAS.github.io/aboutme.md

 My name is Elvin Morales.
 I have the following abilities or certifications:

 - Microsoft Excel, Word & Outlook Certification
-- Barchelor's Degree IN Information & Technologies
+- Barchelor's Degree in Information & Technologies